M.A. in Library Science, University of Chicago, 1989

 Hye-jin supports faculty and students in Chinese, Japanese, and Korean Studies by selecting, organizing, and locating library resources.
 She also serves as the Libraries’ liaison to campus units and to activities related to East Asia.
 She is a Concurrent Faculty member in the Department of East Asian Languages & Cultures, and Faculty Fellow of the Liu Institute for Asia and Asian Studies.

-Jessica Kayongo is the Sociology Librarian.
-As subject liaison to the Sociology Department, she provides library instruction and library research assistance, and manages the library's sociology resources and collections.
+Jessica Kayongo is the Global Affairs and Sociology Librarian.
+As the subject liaison, she provides library instruction and library research assistance and manages the library's resources and collections in these areas.

 As the Theology/Philosophy Librarian, Alan is responsible for the development and management of the theology and philosophy collections in all formats, including book, serial, electronic, microfilm, and photographic.
 He selects theology and philosophy materials for acquisition, performs advanced reference services, and provides subject bibliographic instruction, as well as selecting and organizing web resources in theology and philosophy in order to help expand Notre Dame's digital programs and services.